magicleap/com.magicleap.spectator.networkanchors/README.md

 * Make sure that you do not press **Skip** when initializing the headset, and that the headset showed a confirmation that the location was recognized.
 * Enable the **Shared World** feature in the devices **Settings > Privacy** menu.
 * Restart your headset.

+## Tips
+If you do not expect to localize with mobile devices, you can disable searching for an image target to make localization faster.
+To do this:
+1. Select the MultiPlatformCoordinateProvider prefab then select the MLGenericCoordinateProvier child object.
+2. In the inspector, disable Auto Search for Image.

+Note : Image scanning can still be triggered using an external script.
+See the MagicLeapNetworkAnchorExample.cs script for reference.